-Any outside groups seeking access to any regional campus must submit proper application materials to the regional campus director, who will forward his/her recommendation regarding the group's requested access to the Vice President for Communications for approval.
-Oncampus groups and co-sponsored requests must also be recommended by the regional campus director and be approved by the Vice President for Communications.
+Any outside groups seeking access to any regional campus must submit proper application materials to the Director of Fuller Texas, who will forward his/her recommendation regarding the group's requested access to the Vice President for Communications for approval.
+Oncampus groups and co-sponsored requests must also be recommended by the Director of Fuller Texas and be approved by the Vice President for Communications.
 Security considerations are reviewed prior to the approval of any request.

-Seminary policy prescribes that all persons must report any occupancy in administrative buildings after 11 p.m. to the regional campus director.
+Seminary policy prescribes that all persons must report any occupancy in administrative buildings after 11 p.m. to the Director of Fuller Texas.
 All employees and faculty when on campus must show identification at any time upon request.

 Visitors, as a general rule, are not authorized in buildings after normal business hours unless faculty, employees, or a seminary official escorts them.
-Students are admitted into buildings after normal business hours only when there is an authorized access list from the department head or his/her designee on file with the regional campus director.
+Students are admitted into buildings after normal business hours only when there is an authorized access list from the department head or his/her designee on file or communicated with the Director of Fuller Texas.